atomicdata-dev/atomic-server/CONTRIBUTE.md

 DockerHub has been setup to track the `master` branch, but it does not tag builds other than `latest`.

 1. build: `docker build . -t joepmeneer/atomic-server:v0.20.4 -t joepmeneer/atomic-server:latest`
-1. publish: `docker push joepmeneer/atomic-server`
+1. publish: `docker push -a joepmeneer/atomic-server`

 or: